 The Code of Practice requires that the Authority discloses information relating to the impact of accounting standards issued, but not yet adopted.
-The following accounting standards have amendments that do not yet apply to local authorities:
+The list of accounting standards considered includes IFRS 11 Joint Arrangements, IAS 16 Property, Plant and Equipment, IAS 38 Intangible Assets and IAS 19 Emplloyee Benefits.
+Only minor changes have been identified none of which are expected to have a material impact on the Council's accounts.